tdaverse/tdarec/README.md

 #> predictor: 1
 #>
 #> ── Operations
-#> Persistent features from a Rips filtration of sample
+#> • persistent features from a Rips filtration of: sample
 #> • Euler characteristic curve of: sample_phom
 ```